 Sister Mary Ann is survived by her sister, Susan (John) Rudzinski; her nieces, Kristin (James) LeBrou, Amy Rudzinski, Susan M. Rudzinski, and Kathleen (Wayne) Glasser; her nephews, Ronald Gavin and Dennis McCafferty; and several grandnephews and grandnieces.
 In addition to her parents, Sister Mary Ann was predeceased by her sister, Claire Gavin, and her brother, Donald McCafferty.

 Sister Mary Ann’s wake will be held at St. Joseph's Provincial House, Latham, on Wednesday, March 13, from 4:00 to 7:00 p.m. with a prayer service at 7:00 p.m.
 The Mass of Christian Burial will be at the Provincial House on Thursday, March 14, at 10:30 a.m.
 Donations in Sister Mary Ann's memory may be made to the Development Office, Sisters of St. Joseph of Carondelet, 385 Watervliet Shaker Road, Latham, NY, 12110.

-To send flowers to Sister Mary Ann McCafferty's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sister Mary Ann McCafferty, please visit our floral store.